-The American Revolutionary War was a pivotal event in world history, and the representative democracy that followed has produced the freest, most productive society ever.
-No one can deny that most of the Founding Fathers were religious men or that the liberty they fought for has benefitted millions of people, but was their revolt against England biblically justified?
+The American Revolutionary War was a pivotal event in world history, and the constitutional republic that followed has produced the freest, most productive society ever.
+No one can deny that most of the Founding Fathers were religious men or that the liberty they fought for has benefited millions of people, but was their revolt against England biblically justified?
 Specifically, was the American Revolution a violation of Romans 13:1-7?

 During the years before the Revolutionary War, the issue of justified rebellion was widely debated, with good men on both sides of the issue.
 Not surprisingly, most English preachers, such as John Wesley, urged restraint and pacifism on the part of the colonists; while most Colonial preachers, such as John Witherspoon and Jonathan Mayhew, fanned the flames of revolution.